Winbobob/badsmells/README.md

 - __Feature Detection__

-    In this feature extractor we aim to find the dictators and passangers in a project.
+    In this feature extractor we aim to find the dictators and passengers in a project.
 We would analyse the number of commits per person throughout the project.
 The code for data collection can be found here [scraper.rb](features/uneven_person_commits/scraper.rb)

 - __Feature detection results__